earthreader/web/README.rst

 Earth Reader for Web is actually an ordinary WSGI_-compliant web application, so you can run it using your preferred WSGI server e.g. Gunicorn_, `mod_wsgi`_.
-The WSGI endpoint is ``earthreader.web.app:app``.
+The WSGI endpoint is ``earthreader.web:app``.
 Note that you can provide the path of repository by setting ``EARTHREADER_REPOSITORY`` environment variable.